Pakistani army rules out deal with Imran Khan - ExBulletin

 Pakistani army rules out deal with Imran Khan

-According to a report in a British daily, senior military officials have completely rejected the idea of talks with Khan at any level, the desire of which was expressed by the Pakistan Tehreek-e-Insaf (PTI) founder during of his recent interaction with party leaders. at Adiala Prison in Rawalpindi.
+According to a report in a British daily, senior military officials have completely rejected the idea of talks with Khan at any level, the desire of which was expressed by the Pakistan Tehreek-e-Insaf (PTI) founder during of his recent interaction with party leaders. at Rawalpindis Adiala Prison.

-Khan had indicated that he was still ready to strike a deal with the country's military establishment.
+Khan had indicated that he was still willing to strike a deal with the country's military establishment.

 Interestingly, Imran Khan has already blamed the same military establishment and its army chief General Syed Asim Munir for his current condition and incarceration.
 Khan had also accused the military establishment of ousting him from power and overthrowing his government through a US-led regime change conspiracy in Pakistan.